A Regression-based Approach to Robust Estimation and Inference for Genetic Covariance: Introduction

 \subsection{Related literature}

-Many existing methods have been proposed for estimating heritability and genetic covariance in the genetics literature.
-Among them, the linear mixed-effects model is one of the most popular choices \citep{yang2010common,lee2013genetic,bulik2015atlas,bulik2015ld,bonnet2015heritability}.
-In a linear mixed-effects model, the effects of genetic variants are assumed to be \textit{i.i.d.} normal distributed and the genetic covariance equals the covariance between the random effects with the genotype data standardized to have unit variance. \citet{jiang2016high} relaxes the random effect assumption to allow a proportion of true null effects in the moderate dimension setting $n/p \to \xi \in (0 , 1]$ and considers the problem of estimating the heritability under this assumption.
-A closely related model is the latent liability model \citep{reich1972use,falconer1965inheritance,yang2010common,lee2013genetic} for binary outcomes.
-In fact, the liability model can be viewed as a random-effects probit model.
-Despite the popularity, the assumptions of liability and linear random-effects models have been questioned and it is unclear whether their estimates are robust to the distributional assumptions on the effects \citep{speed2017reevaluation,hou2019accurate,gazal2019reconciling}.
+Many methods have been proposed for estimating heritability and genetic covariance in genetics literature.
+Among them, the linear mixed-effects model is one of the most popular choices and is adopted in the GCTA-GREML method \citep{lee2013genetic} and linkage disequilibrium score regression (LDSC) method \citep{bulik2015atlas}.
+In a linear mixed-effects model, the effects of genetic variants are assumed to be \textit{i.i.d.} normally distributed and the genetic covariance equals the covariance between the random effects with the genotype data standardized to have a unit variance.
+A closely related model is the latent liability model \citep{lee2013genetic} for binary traits, which can be viewed as a random-effects probit model.
+Despite their popularity, the assumptions of liability model or linear random-effects models have been questioned and their estimates are not robust to the distributional assumptions on the effects \citep{speed2017reevaluation, WangLi}.
+Some partition-based methods have been proposed to improve the heritability estimation \citep{yang2015genetic, gazal2017linkage}, where more complicated random-effects models are used to make the estimation accurate \citep{gazal2019reconciling, evans2018comparison}.

-The estimation and inference for heritability and genetic relatedness in fixed-effects linear outcome models have been studied in the statistics literature.
-Assuming correctly specified high-dimensional linear models, \cite{cai2018semi} studies estimation and inference for heritability based on the penalized regressions.
-By assuming Gaussian covariates and Gaussian errors for the correctly specified linear models, \cite{dicker2014variance} considers the method of moments for estimating the proportion of explained variation in the moderate dimension regime.
-In the same setting as \cite{dicker2014variance}, \cite{janson2017eigenprism} studies constructing confidence intervals for the $\ell_2$-norm of the signals with independent Gaussian covariates. \cite{verzelen2018adaptive} proposes an adaptive procedure to estimate heritability by combining the sparsity-based method and the method of moments in linear models.
-Closely related to the genetic covariance, \cite{guo2017optimal} studies the estimation of genetic relatedness $\beta\tr \gamma$ between two continuous traits in correctly-specified high-dimensional linear models.
-They assume the noises in the two outcomes are independent and inference is not provided.
+The estimation and inference for heritability and genetic relatedness in fixed-effects linear trait models have been studied in statistics literature.
+Assuming correctly specified high-dimensional linear models, \cite{cai2018semi} studies estimation and inference for heritability based on the penalized regressions. \cite{verzelen2018adaptive} proposes an adaptive procedure to estimate heritability by combining the sparsity-based method and the method of moments in linear models. \cite{guo2017optimal} studies the estimation of genetic relatedness $\beta\tr \gamma$ between two continuous traits in correctly-specified high-dimensional linear models, which is closely related to the genetic covariance.
+They assume that the noises in the two traits models are independent, but do not provide methods for inference.